pro-cms/voyager/docs/bread/introduction.md

 ## Backup

 Voyager II allows you to create backups which you can restore at any time.
-To create a backup, simply click `Backup` when browsing your BREADs or when editing a BREAD.
+To create a backup, simply click `Backup` when browsing your BREADs.

 ![](../.gitbook/assets/bread-builder/backup.png)